Completing the Workplace Profile

 • 0007 – Machinery Operators and Drivers

-• 0008 – Labourers
+• 0008 – Labourers.

-It is voluntary for you to go down to a specific occupational code.
-You can find a full list of ANZSCO codes at the ‘Occupational Categories’ tab of the Workplace Profile.
+Listing a specific occupational code is voluntary.
+You can find a full list of ANZSCO codes at the Occupational categories tab of the Workplace Profile.

 Example